IronRedhead/IronRedhead/README.md

 and jjk fans,aot fans,fnaf fans,csm fans,geto fans,marvel fans,especially bruce banner or tony stark fans or even deadpool fans,and any other fandoms int freely!!!(if i found anything strange or weird about you,i'll slightly dni,like if you were trans,im not hating but im not used to them so try to dni,for your good :(( )
 ![3088e8879068dcbf648780771ae9f7f7](https://github.com/user-attachments/assets/fb3e1a76-1d86-4042-9286-4fe385ea4bc4)

-so i kin (in a .. personality .. way)kobeni and hange zoe from chainsaw man/attack on titan!!,also f/o or kin utahime iori and pieck finger from jujutsu kaisen/attack on titan!!
+so i kin (in a .. personality .. way)kobeni and hange zoe from chainsaw man/attack on titan!!,also f/o or kin utahime iori and pieck finger from jujutsu kaisen/attack on titan!!(and i love reiner braun and tony stark sm!!)
 ![9263b436782e2f931a84a587013ae9ae](https://github.com/user-attachments/assets/1f7d589c-e4f3-4ee6-8a38-99ca96c2b613)

 andddd for more info,over 16 dni, just because i'm too young to be here😭😭